ahmed-elsayed-programmer/myStore-Angular/README.md

 # MyStore overview

-MyStore is Angular app about simple shopping app allow users many things like
+MyStore is Angular app about simple shopping app

+It features following functionality:

-- view list of products
+- show a list of products
+- show a product details
 - add product to cart
+- checkout the order
 - make order
-- checkout process

 ## Development server